Send email for updates

 K Most impact from (when feasible) couples therapy (2009).
 Anti-violence benefits for partners greatest when they join with the dependent drinker in couples-based therapy which addresses relationships as well as drinking.
 See also other couples-therapy reports focused on male (2004) or female (2009) drinkers and British advice (2007) on how to avoid the risk that couples therapies might provoke partner abuse.
 Related review below.

-R Routine alcohol treatment can reduce domestic violence (2009).
+R Routine alcohol treatment can reduce domestic violence (2009; free version at time of writing).
 When successful, alcohol treatment in general results in reduced violence between sexual partners; couples therapy has yet greater impacts, but is not always (2007) safe or feasible.
 Related studies above.
 Discussion in bite’s Issues sections (1 2).

 R Family programmes can improve prospects of children of problem substance users (2012) Of the reviewed programmes, most effective were those which involved both parents and children, particularly the Strengthening Families Programme (2004).
 Related guidance below.
 Discussion in bite’s Issues section.